 - Supportive services include assistance with personal needs (walking, bathing, dressing), homemaker services (shopping, meal preparation, light housekeeping), home-delivered meals, telephone reassurance, etc.

-While in the hospital, a discharge planner from the Care Transitions department will meet with you and your family to discuss what types of care will be needed for you following discharge.
+While in the hospital, a discharge planner from the Care Coordination department will meet with you and your family to discuss what types of care will be needed for you following discharge.
 Careful attention is given to assisting, planning and managing a quality home healthcare program.
 All home healthcare plans are under the direction of the patient's physician, who is involved in all aspects of the care and works closely with the staff.

 To qualify for home healthcare coverage, a patient must meet the criteria established by their insurance carrier.
 Some insurance providers also require that patients use a home care agency that is approved as a “network” or “contracted” provider.
 Patients should contact their insurance provider to obtain coverage and network provider information.